Pamavoc/meteo-vuejs/README.md

 <b>STRUCTURE OF THE APP</b>

 We have a Meteo.vue component & App.vue component.
-Meteo.vue is the children of App.vue.
+Meteo.vue is the child of App.vue.

 <b>HOW IT WORKS</b>